krishna2/krishna2.github.io/vs.md

 ## Dhyanam and the Sahasranamams

-Back to VS. In the section that follows “Dhyanam”, and starts with “Ksheero danvat” … it is a description of Lord Vishnua as a person in human form.
+Back to VS. In the section that follows “Dhyanam”, and starts with “Ksheero danvat” … it is a description of Lord Vishnu as a person in human form.
 But it is also a description odepicting the entire Universe.

 After this, begins the list of 1000 names starting with “Viswam Vishnur VashatkarO Bhuta Bhavya Bhavatprabhuhu”.

-Each of these names have deeper significant meanings than what we gleam from a quick reading of the Sanskrit definition.
+Each of these names have deeper significant meanings than what we glean from a quick reading of the Sanskrit definition.

 Viswam : One who is the Universe